-Thomas Smith is an English-qualified partner in the Finance Department of the London office.
-Recommended by Chambers UK (2020), The Legal 500 UK (2020) ...
+Thomas Smith is an English-qualified partner in the Finance Group of the London office.
+Recommended by Chambers UK (2020), The Legal 500 UK (2020) and ...

 Read Full Biography

 Leveraged and General Financing

 - Resolution Life in the financing aspects of its revised AUS$3.0 billion acquisition of AMP Life.

 - Clayton, Dubilier & Rice in the financing aspects of various acquisitions as well as refinancings, repricings, recapitalisations and bids, including BUT (in a partnership transaction with WM Holding, a company related to the XXXLutz Group), SPIE, Motor Fuel Group, Mauser Group, B&M Retail, Exova and BCA.